stuti04/Fake-News-Classifier/README.md

 * Download the editor of your choice.
 Some of the editors you can use are PyCharm, Jupyter Notebook, and Google Colab.
 * Install all the required libraries before running the code.

-NOTE: If you are using Google Colab, you will not need to install libraries separately.

 ### Contributing

 This project is complete and therefore, not open for contribution to the code.
 But any suggestions regarding the implementation are **highly appreciated**.